-She has been a specialist family law barrister for nearly 20 years, working with parents, spouses, grandparents, children and local authorities, so brings to the mediation process an in-depth knowledge of the law and the factors that the court will take into account.
-Louisa is married with two teenage children – who have been instrumental in honing her conflict resolution skills.
+She has been a specialist family law barrister for over 20 years – working with parents, spouses, grandparents, children and local authorities – so brings to the mediation process an in-depth knowledge of the law and the factors that the court will take into account.

 As well as working with families who have been unable to agree which parent a child should live with, or how contact arrangements should be managed, her experience covers many cases involving domestic violence within a relationship, or where children were considered to be at risk.

-She has a strong reputation for her non-judgemental approach, and the way that she considers not just the legal issues of a case but also the emotional and practical issues involved.
-As a mediator, her pragmatism and objectivity help her to understand what will shape your decisions, and to ensure that you understand the implications of the choices you make.
+Louisa has a strong reputation for her non-judgmental approach and the way that she considers not only the legal issues of a case but also the emotional and practical issues involved.
+As a mediator, her pragmatism and objectivity help her to understand what will shape your decisions and to ensure that you understand the implications of the choices you make.